alfredomg/ADAPT-MWE17/README.md

 * [CRF++](https://taku910.github.io/crfpp/) must be installed and accessible via `PATH`
 * The shared task data can be downloaded or cloned from https://gitlab.com/parseme/sharedtask-data
+* pre-tokenized Europarl data to be used as reference data can be downloaded from TODO

 Remark: Weka is included in the repository.